fuguers cove + other musica

 fuguers cove is my lo-fi, garage rock, dub, punk, psych power pop solo project.
 It started in 1995 as a 4-track project inspired by early Beck and morphed into what it is now.

-I write a lot of music, record most of it onto a Tascam 8-track, and release it for free (most EPs) or for cheap (most LPs)..
+I write music and record it with a Tascam 8-track.
+Most of it I release for free (most EPs) or for cheap (most LPs).

-fuguers cove released the double-album Satanism on June 16, 2018, followed by the free sampler In Twenty on June 22.
+fuguers cove released "PERFORMS The Marshmen's 'Get Slant, Fucker'" on July 2018.
+It's pretty fucking fun.
+Also, in the summer of 2018, f.c. put out the false satanism EP, the double-album Satanism on June 16, 2018, followed by the free sampler In Twenty on June 22.

 2017 marked the release of Polythene, Broken Wheel, Desire EP, Colours of our Sickness, Madison Tapes, Buffalo Comfort EP, Fronds EP, and the Soft Wolf EP.
 I also released an album of B-Sides.

 In 2016, I released Johnny & Kay EP, the Parents EP, and four LPs: Delta, Blue Light, Evening Redness, and Miami Beach Bodega.

 Knights of June LP was released in February 2015.
 Gulf of Paria EP was released on May 1, 2015.